Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Other Models

 \subsection{Martin's Formula for the Real Part}

 With basis on general principles of quantum field theory, A. Martin obtained a formula \cite{Martin_2} connecting the real and imaginary parts of the complex amplitude of pp/${\rm{p \bar p}}$ elastic scattering.
 In principle the relation was established under restrictive conditions, as proximity of the asymptotic Froissart bound and limitation to the very forward range.
 The formula, that refers to the even component of crossing symmetry, includes also a scaling property incorporating energy dependence in the relation.
-The scaling property connecting $s$ and $t$ has been explored in several instances \cite{JDD,Kohara}, describing properties of the real and imaginary amplitudes in the forward range.
+The scaling property connecting $s$ and $t$ has been explored in several instances \cite{JDD,Kohara,Pancheri_2}, describing properties of the real and imaginary amplitudes in the forward range.

-Without considering Martin's formula as a theorem with strict constraints, the relation can be considered as a suggestion for properties of the real part for the presently available high energies and applied for the full $|t|$ range in pp scattering.
-This extended view was adopted in the description of the data of Fermilab and ISR experiments in the range $\sqrt{s}$ =19.4 - 62.5 GeV with effective success \cite{Menon_2}.
-Both imaginary and real parts are fitted together, using a total of 12 parameters for each energy, with representations for real and imaginary parts connected by the formula.
+Without considering Martin's formula as a theorem with strict constraints, the relation was considered as a suggestion \cite{Menon_2} for properties of the real part of the full $|t|$ range data of Fermilab and ISR experiments in the energy range $\sqrt{s}$ =19.4 - 62.5 GeV .
+The imaginary and real parts are fitted together, using a total of 12 parameters for each energy, with representations for real and imaginary parts connected by the formula.
 The numerical study includes also the 39 points of Faissler et al. measurements \cite{Faissler} at 27.4 GeV, considered as universally valid for the energy range investigated.
-In this study, the original Martin's real-part formula \cite{Martin_2} was used without the full scaling property, namely it is applied separately for each energy investigated, with determination of the best parameters at each energy.
+The original Martin's real-part formula \cite{Martin_2} was used without the full scaling property, namely it is applied separately for each energy investigated, with determination of the best parameters at each energy.
 The fittings of the ISR data show imaginary part with one zero and real parts with two zeros, just as we obtain in KFK model.
-In the very large $|t|$ range the cross section receives contributions from both (positive) real and (negative)imaginary parts in the Formula, with dominant imaginary part.

 The equation to be used is